ChristianSteger/grid_interpolation/README.md

 ## Example output
 ![Alt text](https://github.com/ChristianSteger/Media/blob/master/grid_interpolation/Re-interpolation.png?raw=true "Output from test_interpolation.py")
+The above image visualises the application of the interpolation routines.
+We start with 5000 randomly positioned points whose z-values reflect a 'sine-mountain-pattern'.
+The points are subsequently Delaunay triangulated and its node values interpolated to the centres of a regular grid (via barycentric interpolation).
+An extrapolation is performed for cell centres of the regular grid that are located outside of the convex hull.
+Finally, the z-values on the regular grid are re-interpolated to the points via bilinear interpolation.
+Larger deviations occur at the boundary of the domain.

 ## To do
 - 'Lists' of points (*points_cons* and *points_cons_next*) in *query_esrg.f90* are currently set to a fixed size of 1000.
 For larger numbers, a memory out of bound error ocurrs.
 This issue could be resolved by implementing an array with a dynamic size, similar to a C++ vector (see e.g., https://stackoverflow.com/questions/8384406/how-to-increase-array-size-on-the-fly-in-fortran).